Get your little ones in the kitchen with these Mother's Day gift ideas. Kids can treat mum to a scrumptious breakfast in bed or some edible gifts.

-Our fail-proof chocolate brownie cake takes just minutes to make, and the whole family will love this gooey, chocolate treat - just make sure mum gets the biggest slice.
+Our fail-proof chocolate brownie cake takes just minutes to make.
+The whole family will love this gooey, chocolate treat – just make sure mum gets the biggest slice.

 Bitter chocolate truffles

-These decadent truffles look beautiful, take just minutes to prepare and don't involve any cooking - try experimenting with different coatings for the creative young cook.
+These decadent bitter chocolate truffles look beautiful, take minutes to prepare, and don't involve any cooking.
+Try experimenting with different coatings for the creative young cook.

 Lemon curd & blueberry loaf cake

-This fruity, springtime cake only needs twenty minutes of preparation - so should keep short-attention spans fixed.
+This fruity, springtime lemon curd & blueberry loaf cake only needs 20 minutes of preparation, which should keep short-attention spans engaged.
 Kids will love burying the blueberries in the batter too.

-No afternoon tea would be complete without some generously buttered scones with lashings of cream and jam - this simple recipe can be rustled up in no time and kids will love stamping out the scones and painting them with egg wash.
+No afternoon tea would be complete without some easy fluffy scones with lashings of cream and jam.
+This simple recipe can be rustled up in no time and kids will love stamping out the scones and painting them with egg wash.